 This was a popular profession during the Industrial Revolution till the late 1920s, mainly in Ireland and Britain.
 Even people used to hire knocker-uppers as they were more reliable and cost-effective than the alarm clocks.

-The knocker-uppers used to knock their client’s doors or windows till they were sure that their clients had awoken.
+The knocker-uppers used to knock their client’s doors or windows until they were sure that their clients had awoken.

 2. Enemy Aircraft Detector: